How to Detox your LiverJul 08, 2022

 Trudy: Great, so it's like there's a lion chasing you down and if you're in Kenya that could be a real situation, we always hear about the lion chasing you in Kenya.
 That could be the real deal.

 Dr. Ameet: I think that's where they got the analogy from, someone saw it in Kenya and wrote a book.

 How to detox your liver naturally

 Trudy: And we've got to think about why do we get these high levels of lactate in the first place.
 And I first came across this connection between lactate and anxiety when I was reading Joan Matthews-Larson's book, depression-free naturally.
-And I write about it in my book, so I was really pleased to see that you write about it and you talk about it because it's not something that we care about often.
+And I write about it in my holistic medicine books, so I was really pleased to see that you write about it and you talk about it because it's not something that we care about often.
 And we'll hear some things that you need to think about quitting when you've got anxiety and you may think, "Well, why do I need to do that?"
 But things that can actually contribute to high levels of lactate in the blood are sugar, alcohol and caffeine, food sensitivities can raise your lactate levels, there's even some nutrients like niacin and B6 and B1, calcium and magnesium, that can actually raise lactate levels.
 So if you're deficient in these nutrients, and as you heard Ameet saying earlier, when you've got a sluggish liver you may not be able to use all these nutrients.
 So it's really important to think about some of these things that can cause the high lactate in the first place and then remove those so you're not going to have that issue with the lactate.
 Am I missing anything there?

 Dr. Ameet: No, you're absolutely right.
 Because what I'm finding with caffeine, for example, long-term coffee use actually impairs liver function.
 Even though coffee ... the research is showing coffee is really healthy for people .
 Long-term coffee use impaired liver function, so diminishes the processing of lactate.